samrat53/Order-checkout/README.md

-Making of a checkout section for a shopping app
+Made a cart section for a shopping app, that redirects the user with the order data to cart, displaying the order summary and total payable amount.
+This has in depth application of react router dom and hooks like useState, useEffect ,useLocation and useNavigate.